 If you have a pile of physical books / publications then you might be thinking that there is as good a place as any to start!?
 NO, NO, NO. All those books, and their details, will be available online.
 He started by scouring the internet for details of My Books, collecting as much data as possible.

-I then Google searched for any library, Amazon domain and any other sites that list book ISBNs.
-I found trade book selling sites to be some of the best places for information after WorldCat and your own publisher’s website(s) too.
+I, well he did, then Google searched for any library, Amazon domain and any other sites that list book ISBNs.
+He found trade book selling sites to be some of the best places for information after WorldCat and your own publisher’s website(s) too.

-If you do have a box or two of your books then check them off the list you have created and add any still missing from the list.
+If you do have a box or two of your books and/or magazines then check them off the list you have created and add any still missing from the list.
 As I mentioned earlier, every time a book of mine is published either for the first time or in a different format, language, edition etc. I either get a hard copy or correspondence to let me know.
-OK some publishers are better than others at this, however, it is a nice headache to have and you could always ask your publishers for a list of your books too to check you haven’t missed any in your searches.
+OK some publishers are better than others at this, however, it is a nice headache to have and you could always ask your publishers for a list of your books and/or magazines your work has been published in too to check you haven’t missed any in your searches.

 I …..
 OK maybe I should say we …. or he! …. keeps my asset register in the form of a spreadsheet at the moment and if you would like any more pointers on that then please get in touch.
 One thing I can tell you now is that it can take hours of dull boring work to put together, however, it will pay off for years to come.
 Don’t try to do this all in one go.
 Break it up into bite size pieces and preserve your sanity.
-Do what you can when you can and before you know it you would have compiled an amazing list that will help you no end now and in the future.
+Do what you can when you can and before you know it you will have compiled an amazing list that will help you no end now and in the future.
 You will also feel amazing for doing it ….
-I certainly did.
+I certainly did, even if I didn’t do all the hard work myself!

-My claims would never have been as good as they are if it were not for the effort put in ….. thank you my PA ….. now where’s my tea? …. what seems to be the delay!?
+My claims for PLR, DACS Payback, secondary use royalties etc. would never have been as good as they are if it were not for the effort put in ….. thank you my PA ….. now where’s my tea? …. what seems to be the delay!?

-I have finally managed to convince my husband to offer this service to other authors, illustrators etc. If you are interested then you can email him (firstname.lastname@example.org) and he’ll be happy to talk to you about finding the right setup that would work for you both to get a register started and maintained.
-Naturally he would also be more than happy to share his thoughts and experience with anyone to help in anyway, so if you do have more questions or are having an issue with something then please do drop him a line and I he would gladly help you as much as he can.
+I have finally managed to convince my husband to offer this service to other authors, illustrators etc. If you are interested then you can email him (firstname.lastname@example.org) and he’ll be happy to talk to you about finding the right setup that would work for you both to get a register started and maintained to allow you to squeeze that lemon as much as possible to maximise your income.
+Naturally he would also be more than happy to share his thoughts and experience with anyone to help in any way, so if you do have more questions or are having an issue with something then please do drop him a line and he would gladly help you as much as he can.